Water-related findings in new Conservation in the West Poll

 1) Low river levels troubling to Westerners

-One of the most interesting findings in this year’s survey is the high level of worry related to “low levels of water in rivers,” which ranked number one among the problems presented to respondents and even beat out “our dependence on foreign oil” and “unemployment.”
+One of the most interesting findings in this year’s survey is the high level of worry related to “low levels of water in rivers,” which ranked number one among the problems presented to respondents.
+It even beat out “our dependence on foreign oil” and “unemployment.”
 The survey was conducted in December 2016 and January 2017, when many parts of the West were experiencing fairly wet weather, but after years of drought, rivers such as the Colorado remain depleted and Westerners are still troubled.
 The graphic below also shows that three-quarters of voters rated the “pollution of rivers, lakes and streams” as an extremely, very, or somewhat serious problem.

 2) Water concerns vary across the Mountain West